 Rick Volker: The Performer

-Rick Volker is an International Aerobatic Club pilot in the unlimited category with a surface waiver.
-He has won numerous regional events such as the Can-Am, Henry Haigh and Kathy Jaffe Challenges.
+Rick Volker entered the competition aerobatic world by storm, winning numerous regional Unlimited contests, such as the Can-Am, Henry Haigh, and Kathy Jaffe Challenges.
 Rick is a former competitor in athletic events such as swimming, speed skating, bicycle racing, cross-country skiing and body building.
 Such is the type of conditioning required to fly at this level, as it tests the limits of human endurance.
-Rick alternates between plus-11 and minus-9 Gs often in the same maneuver.
+While flying Unlimited aircraft, Rick alternates between plus-11 and minus-9 Gs often in the same maneuver.
 Unlimited pilots train for this type of extreme flying with the same intensity as any other fitness sport.

 Rick is featured on the PBS series “The Aviators” Season 1, Episode 8.